-ARTISTRY-1, our Phase 1/2 clinical proof of concept study for nemvaleukin in which nemvaleukin was administered intravenously, was designed to allow us to assess whether nemvaleukin could recapitulate the anti-tumor activity of high-dose rhIL-2 and to assess nemvaleukin's safety profile.
-ARTISTRY-1 is a global, multicenter, open-label study with three parts: Part A (dose-escalation monotherapy, 46 subjects), Part B (dose-expansion monotherapy, 47 subjects with melanoma and 27 subjects with RCC), and Part C (combination therapy with pembrolizumab, 166 subjects including 43 subjects rolled over from Part A or Part B).
-The primary endpoints are the incidence of dose limiting toxicities (Part A), the incidence and severity of treatment-emergent adverse events (Parts A, B, and C), and the overall response rate ("ORR") based on the Response Evaluation Criteria in Solid Tumors guidelines version 1.1 ("RECIST 1.1") (Parts B and C).
-These endpoints will be summarized descriptively.
-We have observed anti-tumor activity with nemvaleukin as monotherapy in cancers for which high-dose rhIL-2 had proven efficacy, such as melanoma and renal cell carcinoma.
-In ARTISTRY-1, among six evaluable mucosal melanoma patients as of October 3, 2022, we observed two partial responses ("PRs") (one confirmed, which means it meets the RECIST 1.1 criteria for a PR) and two patients with stable disease, representing an ORR of 33% and an overall disease control rate ("DCR") of 67%.
+ARTISTRY-1 Clinical Trial.
+ARTISTRY-1, our Phase 1/2 clinical proof of concept study for nemvaleukin in which nemvaleukin is administered intravenously, was designed to assess whether nemvaleukin could recapitulate the anti-tumor activity of high-dose rhIL-2 and to assess nemvaleukin's safety profile.
+ARTISTRY-1 is a global, multicenter, open-label study with three parts: Part A (dose-escalation monotherapy, 46 subjects), Part B (dose-expansion monotherapy, 47 subjects with melanoma and 27 subjects with renal cell carcinoma ("RCC")), and Part C (combination therapy with pembrolizumab, 166 subjects including 43 subjects rolled over from Part A or Part B).
+The primary endpoints are the incidence of dose limiting toxicities (Part A), the incidence and severity of treatment-emergent adverse events (Parts A, B, and C), and the ORR based on RECIST 1.1 as described above (Parts B and C).
+As ARTISTRY-1 was not designed to generate treatment comparisons, these endpoints are summarized descriptively.

+We have observed objective responses with nemvaleukin as monotherapy in cancers for which high-dose rhIL-2 obtained regulatory approval, such as melanoma and RCC.
+In ARTISTRY-1, among six evaluable mucosal melanoma patients as of October 3, 2022, we observed two PRs (one confirmed, which means it meets the RECIST 1.1 criteria for a PR in two consecutive scans) and two patients with SD, representing an ORR of 33% and an overall DCR of 67%.

-In addition, nemvaleukin in combination with pembrolizumab has shown, in some patients, durable and deepening responses in a range of tumor types.
-In ARTISTRY-1, among 14 evaluable patients with PROC as of October 3, 2022, treatment with nemvaleukin in combination with pembrolizumab resulted in two complete responses ("CRs") and two PRs (one confirmed) with a median duration of response of 50.3 weeks, and six patients with stable disease, representing an ORR of 29% and an overall DCR of 71%.
+Nemvaleukin in combination with pembrolizumab has shown, in some patients, durable and deepening responses in a range of tumor types.
+In ARTISTRY-1, among 14 evaluable patients with PROC as of October 3, 2022, treatment with nemvaleukin in combination with pembrolizumab resulted in two CRs and two PRs (one confirmed), with a median duration of response of 50.3 weeks, and six patients with SD, representing an ORR of 29% and an overall DCR of 71%.
 In addition to these responses in PROC, we also observed objective responses, or patients with PRs or CRs, in breast, bladder, cervical, gastrointestinal, head & neck, lung, melanoma, and renal cell cancers when nemvaleukin was administered in combination with pembrolizumab.
 ARTISTRY-1 is an ongoing study, and all data is provided as of the dates noted herein and is subject to final validation upon database lock.

-We are currently evaluating nemvaleukin in two potentially registrational studies: ARTISTRY-6, a Phase 2 study in which Cohort 2 is evaluating nemvaleukin as a monotherapy in patients with advanced mucosal melanoma, and ARTISTRY-7, a Phase 3 study which is evaluating nemvaleukin in combination with pembrolizumab in patients with PROC.
+ARTISTRY-6 and ARTISTRY-7 Clinical Trials.
+In addition, we are currently evaluating nemvaleukin in two potentially registrational studies: ARTISTRY-6, a Phase 2 study in which Cohort 2 is evaluating nemvaleukin as a monotherapy in patients with advanced mucosal melanoma, and ARTISTRY-7, a Phase 3 study which is evaluating nemvaleukin in combination with pembrolizumab in patients with PROC.
+The U.S. Food and Drug